Sakri

 The town is located on National Highway 6 which is now Asian Highway AH46 running between Hazira (near Surat) in Gujarat to Kolkota, West Bengal.
 This highway connects it with to the larger Delhi Mumbai Industrial Corridor (DMIC) which once completed will be game changing for the industrial investments and growth.

 Sakri Taluka has recently witnessed rapid investment in Green Energy Projects including Solar Energy Projects as well as Wind Mills Project run by Suzlon Company.

-Sakri is second largest tehsil of maharashtra state after Chikhaldara (Amravati) according land area.
+Sakri is the second largest tehsil in Maharashtra state by land area, after Chikhaldara (Amravati).